top of page

 Here's a bedtime story that can stop child abuse.

-The Underwear Rule was rolled out across Europe by the Council of Europe.
-Launching it in Rome in 2010 together with Italian Minister for Equal Opportunity, Maria Carfagna, was a highlight of my career.
+The Underwear Rule was rolled out across Europe by the Council of Europe, and one of the highlights of my career was launching the campaign in Rome in 2010 alongside Italy’s Minister for Equal Opportunity, Maria Carfagna.

-The campaign won 1 gold in Government Advertising, 1 silver in Storytelling and 1 silver in Design at the Prague International Advertising Festival.
+The campaign earned 1 Gold in Government Advertising, 1 Silver in Storytelling, and 1 Silver in Design at the Prague International Advertising Festival.

-This idea was developed together with creatives Ecco Vos, Seyoan Vela and Colin Lamberton.
+I’m proud to have developed this idea with Ecco Vos, Seyoan Vela, and Colin Lamberton.

 Watch the case study.